-People seem to want to find any excuse to say that Nigel Farage didn't win.
-Apparently it's the BBC's fault, or that despite UKIP coming first, the vote share of the two main parties increased.
-But you can keep finding excuses till you’re blue in the face but I am certain – the majority of people in Britain don’t care about excuses or politics.
-They think party politicians are in-it-for-themselves crooks who don’t have much to say but like the sound of their own voice.
-And to be honest I agree with them, almost.
+People seem to want to find any excuse to say that Nigel Farage didn't win the European Elections.
+The BBC, the vote share of the two main parties increasing and hundreds of other complacent excuses.
+But the majority of people in Britain think party politicians are in-it-for-themselves who don’t have much to say but like the sound of their own voice.
+And to be honest I agree with them.
 But, Nigel Farage?
 The answer to Britain’s problems?
-No. He's the symptom of it.
+No. He's the symptom.

 Nigel Farage is not the answer to a lack of faith in politics

 If you truly believe people voted UKIP because of the BBC then we should all just pack up and go home right now.

 And I know that we can win – we have to win.

 But if we’re not in politics to win then we really should all just give up.

 In the last few days people have found it too easy to turn around and blame absolutely anything they can for for this week’s results than themselves.

 That isn’t honesty, that’s excuses.
 And it’s excuses that got us into this mess and not what will get us out.

 Sure, people seem more disenchanted with politics now than they have been recently - and, yes, you can find some results that buck the trend, but you can't deny that this was another election lost.